brenns10/cky/README.md

 - Further in the future, I plan on actually implementing a parser.
 It will use my regex engine as the lexical scanner.

+## License

+Copyright (c) 2014-2015, Stephen Brennan.
+Released under the Revised BSD License.
+See [the license](LICENSE.txt) for details.